-Safety is of primary concern in Chemical Process Industries as many of the of the process liquids and gasses used can produce a variety of unsafe conditions.
+Safety is of primary concern in Chemical Processing Industries as many of the process liquids and gasses used can produce a variety of unsafe conditions.
 Over-pressurization of reactor and process containment vessels, as well as fluid transfer piping is a potential hazard that can result in catastrophic results to the process, the environment, and plant personnel.

 A chemical reactor is an enclosed volume in which a chemical reaction takes place and is generally understood to be a process vessel used to carry out a chemical reaction.
 Whether a batch or continuous reactor vessel, chemical reactions often result in the release of gases or the generation of heat, which in either situation, increase internal vessel pressure.
 To insure the integrity of the vessel, connected piping, valves and process instrumentation, rupture disks provide safe release of excess pressure.

 A Chiller is a machine that removes heat from a liquid via a vapor-compression or absorption refrigeration cycle.
 This liquid can then be circulated through a heat exchanger to cool equipment, or another process stream.
 There are several methods used to compress the refrigerant gas during the vapor-compression cycle.
 Rupture disks provide protection against over pressurization.

 Heat exchangers are used to transfer heat between solid object and a fluid or from one fluid to another.
 The fluids, liquids or gas are typically separated by a solid wall to prevent mixing.
 Used in a broad range of industries including chemical, power generation, refining and waste treatment, the safety concerns regarding over-pressurization heat exchangers, steam jacketed vessels and piping, just to name a few, are addressed using rupture disks.